 DCC-EX Simple Throttle

-To accompany my mimic panel’s serial throttle (see /serial-throttle/index), I decided a very simple WiFi enabled, palm-sized throttle I could walk around the layout with would be a very handy addition.
+To accompany my mimic panel’s serial throttle (see DCC-EX Tri-Throttle), I decided a very simple WiFi enabled, palm-sized throttle I could walk around the layout with would be a very handy addition, hence the creation of this DCC-EX Simple Throttle.

 Note that there is an option to run this on an STM32F103C8 Bluepill via a serial connection instead.